Japanese occupation of Singapore: End of the occupation

 On 6 August 1945, the United States detonated an atomic bomb over the Japanese city of Hiroshima.
 Sixteen hours later, US President Harry S. Truman called again for Japan's surrender and warned it to "expect a rain of ruin from the air, the like of which has never been seen on this earth."
 On 8 August 1945, the Soviet Union declared war on Japan and the next day invaded the Japanese puppet state of Manchukuo.
 Later that day, the United States dropped a second atomic bomb, this time on the Japanese city of Nagasaki.
 Following those events, Emperor Hirohito intervened and ordered the Supreme Council for the Direction of the War to accept the terms the Allies had set down in the Potsdam Declaration to end the war.
 After several more days of behind-the-scenes negotiations and a failed coup d'état, Emperor Hirohito gave a recorded radio address across the Empire on 15 August.
 In the radio address, he announced the surrender of Japan to the Allies.

 The surrender ceremony was held on 2 September aboard the United States Navy battleship USS Missouri at which officials from the Japanese government signed the Japanese Instrument of Surrender, thereby ending the hostilities.

 On 12 September 1945, a surrender instrument was signed at the Singapore Municipal Building.
 That was followed by a celebration at the Padang, which included a victory parade.
-Lord Louis Mountbatten, Supreme Allied Commander of South East Asia Command, came to Singapore to receive the formal surrender of the Japanese forces in the region from General Seishirō Itagaki on behalf of General Hisaichi Terauchi.
+Lord Louis Mountbatten, Supreme Allied Commander of South East Asia Command, came to Singapore to receive the formal surrender of the Japanese forces in the region from General Seishirō Itagaki on behalf of Field Marshal Hisaichi Terauchi.
 A British military administration, using surrendered Japanese troops as security forces, was formed to govern the island until March 1946.

 After the Japanese surrendered, there was a state of instability (anomie) in Singapore, as the British had not yet arrived to take control.
 The Japanese occupiers had a considerably weakened hold over the populace.
 There were widespread incidents of looting and revenge killing.
 Much of the infrastructure had been wrecked, including the harbour facilities and the electricity, water supply and telephone services.
 It took four or five years for the economy to return to prewar levels.
 When British troops finally arrived, they were met with cheering and fanfare.

 Banana money became worthless after the occupation ended.